Maretto: in the ancient land of apple trees, the mystery of the castle disappeared without leaving a trace.

 Food and wine and typical products.

-The town is characterized by the excellent production of Piedmont red wines including the Freisa and Barbera.
+Of note is the production of excellent Piedmontese red wines (in particular Freisa and Barbera).

 To be seen.

 Characteristic is the parish Church of Saints Mary and Michael (Chiesa dei Santi Maria e Michele) with its exposed brick facade.

 Also, worth seeing are the Church of the Holy Cross (Chiesa di Santa Croce), the Church of Mater Dolorosa (Chiesa di Mater Dolorosa), and the Monument to the Farmer.

 There are also several votive pillars in the area.

 The toponym Maretto derives from the Latin Maletum / Meletum which means “apple orchard”, with reference to the important presence of apple trees in the area.